 How brands can make use of technology already in our pockets.

-Author: Wilma McDaniel, Commercial Director of Cutitronics
+Author: Wilma McDaniel, Founder of Rise Business Growth.

 The way we interact with, and buy, beauty products has changed dramatically over the previous decade.
 The rapid uptake of digital technology has shifted the physical shopping experience for customers, introducing us to a host of online shopping channels and accelerating the need for brands to find new and effective ways to connect and communicate with the customer at home.